rschristian/github-contribution-calendar-api/README.md

 This will of course run on port 3000 by default.

 Lastly, you can just run this server.
-Install only production dependencies with `yarn install --prod` (or the NPM equivalent) and then run `yarn serve:prod`.
+Install only production dependencies with `yarn install --prod` (or the NPM equivalent) and then run `yarn start`.
 Alternatively install all dependencies and run a hot-reloading server with nodemon.

 ## License